thepangean/thepangean.github.io/_posts/2020-03-25-Art-Artisan-Investor.md

 current: post
 cover: swift.jpg
 navigation: True
-title: "The Art, the Artisan and the Investor"
+title: "The Art, the Artist and the Investor"
 date: 2020-03-25
 tags: economics
 class: post-template